 As a reader of Develop Good Habits, you already know, it's important to concentrate on one change at the time.

-I'm talking about SJ's habit stacking idea – building a logical sequence of quick and easy routines, summarised in checklists, completed in less than 5 minutes and joined with other habits.
+I'm talking about SJ's habit stacking idea – building a logical sequence of quick and easy routines, summarized in checklists, completed in less than 5 minutes and joined with other habits.